izaakm/workshop-project-organization/slides/00-intro.md

 >   was it "process-data" or "clean-data"?
 > - Where did the shapefiles get downloaded from for the geographic plots?
 > - Etc., times infinity.
+>
+> ~ Cookiecutter Data Science
+>
+> <p><!-- fake "p:last-child" for reveal.js --></p>
 </div>

-~ Cookiecutter Data Science

 # Project Organization & Data Management

-## Objectives
+Objectives

-- identify day-to-day organizational challenges associated with computational experiments
+- Explore day-to-day organizational challenges associated with computational experiments.
-- suggest strategies for managing computational experiments
+- Suggest strategies for managing computational experiments.

-## Outcome
+Outcome

-- develop a logical, reasonably standardized, but flexible project structure
+- Develop a logical, reasonably standardized, but flexible project structure.

 # Project Organization & Data Management

-## Benefits
+Benefits

 - A newcomer can begin to understand your project without digging in to extensive documentation.
 - A newcomer doesn't have to read 100% of the code to know where to look for specific things.